jcurl/RJCP.DLL.SerialPortStream/README.md

 `System.IO.Ports.SerialPort` and `SerialStream` for better reliability and maintainability, and now for portability to Mono on Linux systems.

-The `SerialPortStream` is a ground up implementation of a Stream that buffers data to and from a serial port.
-It uses low level Win32API (on Windows) or POSIX (on Linux) for managing events and asynchronous I/O, using a programming model as in the MSDN [PipeServer](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365603.aspx) example.
+The `SerialPortStream` is a ground up implementation of a `Stream` that buffers data to and from a serial port.
+It uses low level Win32API (on Windows) for managing events and asynchronous I/O, using a programming model as in the MSDN [PipeServer](http://msdn.microsoft.com/en-us/library/windows/desktop/aa365603.aspx) example.

+On Linux, it uses a support library to interface with Posix OS calls for an event loop.

-These notes are for version 2.x, which is a new design based on version 1.x that enhances portability and fixes bugs.
+These notes are for version 3.x, which is a refactoring of v2.x for better maintainability.
 See the end of these notes for differences.

 * 1.0 Why another Serial Port implementation
 * 2.0 Goals
   * 2.1 Issues with MS Serial Port
+  * 2.2 Differences to the MS Serial Port
 * 3.0 System Requirements
-  * 3.1 Tested
+  * 3.1 Testing
   * 3.2 Compatibility
     * 3.2.1 .NET Frameworks (Windows)
     * 3.2.2 Mono Framework (Linux Only)
-    * 3.2.3 Microsoft Compact Framework (not supported)
 * 4.0 Installation
   * 4.1 Windows
   * 4.2 Linux